gaboesquivel/gaboesquivel.com/content/blog/blockchain-engineering-and-crypto-podcasts.md

   - blokchain
 ---

 The past year I've dedicated my time to the study and development of blockchain based solutions.
 It's a new paradigm and everything changes very quickly, just like the open source world, a bit more hectic I'd say.
 There's a lot going on and it's hard to keep pace.
-One of the resources that really help me keep track of new techniques and technologies are the podcasts, I hear them while I drive, wait on lines, jogging, even when taking a shower.
+One of the resources that really help me keep track of new techniques and technologies are the podcasts, I listed to them while I drive, wait on lines, jogging, even when taking a shower.
 I think it's a great way to utilize that "idle" time more productively.
 This is a small curated list of my favorite blockchain podcasts.

 <br>